LoneMenace/cinesense/README.md

 ## ⚠️ Model Limitations

-- The sentiment model is trained **only on English-language IMDb reviews**
+- The sentiment model is trained **only on English-language reviews**
 - Non-English words or unseen vocabulary terms are ignored during prediction
 - Neutral or mixed wording may reduce confidence scores